Kratom is a therapeutic herb from Southeast Asia. It’s a popular alternative treatment for chronic pain, anxiety, and depression.

 Local kratom shops don’t have access to third-party testing because they resell someone else’s products.
 Since they don’t source their kratom directly from a known manufacturer, it’s impossible to know whether the lab reports apply to the kratom they’re selling.

-Despite offering higher quality products, online kratom retailers also have lower prices than brick-and-mortar stores.
+Despite offering higher quality products, online kratom retailers have lower prices than brick-and-mortar stores.
 Since online vendors buy their kratom in bulk directly from the manufacturer, they save money and can afford to charge lower prices.

-Another advantage to buying kratom online is that you have access to a broader range of products.
+Another advantage to buying kratom online is that you can access a broader range of products.
 Physical stores are limited in what they can carry since they cater to a much smaller audience.
 Stocking tons of kratom products doesn’t make sense if most of them sit on the shelf for months before someone buys them.

 Below are some of the most popular kratom shops in Delaware: